 Another useful characteristic is that the picking period is longer than most, because ripening is uneven - meaning you don't get the inevitable glut which is a feature of many sweet cherry varieties.

-Fill in the form below and we will notify you when Sweetheart cherry trees is back in stock.
+Fill in the form below and we will notify you when Sweetheart cherry trees are back in stock.

 Sweetheart is a precocious sweet cherry, and starts to bear fruit relatively young - you may get fruit within a 2-3 of years of planting, whereas most cherries will start to bear fruit after about 3-4 years.